serverless/serverless/docs/02-providers/aws/events/04-sns.md

   dispatcher:
     handler: dispatcher.dispatch
     events:
-      - sns: topic:arn:xxx
+      - sns: arn:xxx
 ```

-Just make sure your topic is already subscribed to the function, as there's no way to add subscriptions to pre-existing topics in CF. The framework will just give permission to SNS to invoke the function.
+Just make sure your function is already subscribed to the topic, as there's no way to add subscriptions to pre-existing topics in CF. The framework will just give permission to SNS to invoke the function.

 ## Setting a display name